Hadassa-gomes/back-veritasAI/README.md

 - O backend libera CORS para todas as origens.
 - A rota de imagem aceita arquivos `jpeg`, `png`, `webp` e `gif`.
 - Se a chave `GEMINI_API_KEY` não estiver definida, a aplicação não sobe corretamente.

+## VeritasAI Backend
+The API responsible for content analysis and fact-checking within the VeritasAI application.
+This project processes text, URLs, and images, queries external sources when available, and utilizes Gemini to generate a structured verdict on the submitted content.

+In addition to the analysis, the backend saves each verification to a local SQLite database and exposes a query history.

+## What the API Does
+Analyzes text statements.

+Extracts and analyzes content from URLs.

+Performs multimodal analysis on images.

+Queries Google Fact Check Tools (when the API key is configured).

+Uses Google Search via Gemini to enrich fact-checking.

+Persists verification history in SQLite.

+## Technologies
+FastAPI

+Uvicorn

+Google GenAI SDK

+HTTPX

+SQLAlchemy

+SQLite

+BeautifulSoup4

+## Requirements
+Python 3.12 or higher.

+A virtual environment is highly recommended.

+GEMINI_API_KEY (Required).

+## Optional Keys:

+GOOGLE_FACTCHECK_API_KEY

+NEWS_API_KEY

+## Environment Variables
+Create a .env file in the root directory of the project containing at least:

+Snippet de código

+GEMINI_API_KEY=your_key_here
+Optionally, you can add:

+## Snippet de código

+GOOGLE_FACTCHECK_API_KEY=your_key_here
+NEWS_API_KEY=your_key_here
+Installation
+Activate your virtual environment and install the dependencies:

+## Bash

+pip install -r requirements.txt
+How to Run
+Start the API using Uvicorn:

+## Bash

+uvicorn main:app --reload
+By default, the application will run at: http://127.0.0.1:8000

+Main Endpoints
+GET /

+POST /verify/text

+POST /verify/url

+POST /verify/image

+GET /history

+GET /history/{verification_id}

+DELETE /history/{verification_id}

+## Database
+The backend uses a local SQLite database named veritais.db.
+This file is automatically created upon the first execution if it does not already exist.

+Analysis Workflow
+Input: Content is received by the API.

+External Search: The backend attempts to fetch external signals using Google Fact Check (if configured).

+AI Processing: Gemini receives the content and generates a structured analysis.

+Persistence: The result is saved to the database.

+Output: The final response is sent back to the frontend.

+## Core Structure
+main.py: API routes and Gemini integration.

+analyzer.py: Response schemas and prompt engineering.

+factcheck.py: Integrations with Google Fact Check and NewsAPI.

+models.py: Database models and SQLite configuration.

+veritais.db: Local database containing the history.

+## Notes
+⚠️ Important: If the GEMINI_API_KEY is not defined, the application will fail to start.

+The backend has CORS enabled for all origins.

+The image route accepts jpeg, png, webp, and gif file formats.